Kourion: Sanctuary of Apollo Hylates

 Under Trajan and the Proconsul Quintus Laberius Justus Cocceius Lepidus, the sanctuary underwent restoration and expansion.
 The southern portico, southern buildings, which likely functioned as dormitories for devotees and the bathhouse were built under this restoration.
-The temple was subsequently abandoned after a period of decline in the late fourth century AD, after it was sustained significant damage in an earthquake.
+The temple was subsequently abandoned after a period of decline in the late fourth century CE, after it sustained significant damage in an earthquake.

 Late Cypro-Classical and Hellenistic remains

-The earliest structural remains yet excavated on the acropolis were uncovered at the northwestern end of the excavations directed by D. Christou in the civic centre.
+The earliest structural remains excavated on the acropolis were uncovered at the northwestern end of the excavations directed by D. Christou in the civic centre.
 These Late Cypro-Classical (350–325 BCE) remains consist of an ashlar pyramidal structure, perhaps a fortified glacis.
 Further fortifications dating to the Cypro-Classical have been uncovered along the northern extent of the acropolis area.